-Information to Gather Where to Find It How Used on the files using OS-level file permissions.
+Information to Gather Where to Find It How Used from MySQL configuration file.
+Not needed when doing an offline (cold) backup, which works directly on the files using OS-level file permissions.
 Path to MySQL data directory MySQL configuration file or mysqld startup script.
 Used to retrieve files from the database instance during backup operations, and to copy files back to the database instance during restore operations.
 Automatically retrieved from database connection for hot and warm backups.
 Taken from MySQL configuration file for cold backups.
 ID and password of privileged MySQL user You record this during installation of your own databases, or get it from the DBA when backing up databases you do not own.
 Not needed when doing an offline (cold) backup, which works directly on the files using OS-level file permissions.
 For cold backups, you log in as an administrative user.
 Specified via thepassword option of the mysqlbackup.
-Prompted from the terminal if the password option is present without the password argument.
+Prompted from the terminal if thepassword option is present without the password argument.
 Path under which to store backup data You choose this.
 See Section 3.1.3, "Designate a Location for Backup Data" for details.
 By default, this directory must be empty for mysqlbackup to write data into it, to avoid overwriting old backups or mixing up data from different backups.
 Use thewith-timestamp option to automatically create a subdirectory with a unique name, when storing multiple sets of backup data under the same main directory.
 Owner and permission information for backed-up files (for Linux, Unix, and OS X systems) In the MySQL data directory.
 If you do the backup using a different OS user ID or a different umask setting than applies to the original files, you might need to run commands such as chown and chmod on the backup data.
 See Section A.1, "Limitations of mysqlbackup Command" for details.
 Size of InnoDB redo log files Calculated from the values of the innodb_log_file_size and innodb_log_files_in_group configuration variables.
+Use the technique explained for the Only needed if you perform incremental backups using theincremental-with-redo-log-only option rather than theincremental option.
+The

-Use the technique explained for the incremental-with-redo- log-only option.
-Only needed if you perform incremental backups using the incremental-with-redo- log-only option rather than the incremental option.
+Information to Gather Where to Find It How Used incremental-with-redo- log-only option. size of the InnoDB redo log and the rate of generation for redo data dictate how often you must perform incremental backups.
+Rate at which redo data is generated Calculated from the values of the InnoDB logical sequence number at different points in time.
+Use the technique explained for theincremental-with-redo-log-only option.
+Only needed if you perform incremental backups using theincremental-with-redo-log-only option rather than theincremental option.
 The size of the InnoDB redo log and the rate of generation for redo data dictate how often you must perform incremental backups.
-Rate at which redo data is generated Calculated from the values of the InnoDB logical sequence number at different points in time.
-Use Only needed if you perform incremental backups using the incremental-with-redo-

-Information to Gather Where to Find It How Used the technique explained for the log-only option rather than the incremental-with-redo- incremental option.
-The log-only option. size of the InnoDB redo log and the rate of generation for redo data dictate how often you must perform incremental backups.